-Living in the City: Disadvantages
+Disadvantages of Living in the City

 While metro areas have their appeal, you’ll find the issue isn’t as one-sided as some might think.
 Urban living is great, with entertainment options, career opportunities and public transportation, but just like everything else, it has its downsides.
 Between traffic, crowding and higher expenses, life in a big city might just not be for you.
 What should you know before you start packing your things to move?

 Housing costs are often higher in the city than in suburban or rural areas.
 While this will differ from place to place, depending on your city of choice, it’s typically cheaper to live in the suburbs.
 This can also affect your long-term goals.
 Are you happy renting for a while, or is your heart set on saving for homeownership?
 If you’re spending more income on housing year-to-year, then you might have to put off any plans for property while living in the big city.